 STEP THREE - Canadian

-Owners: In the event that you do

-not feel your concerns have been

-addressed after following the

-procedure outlined in Steps One

-and Two, General Motors of Canada

-Limited wants you to be aware of its

-participation in a no-charge

-Mediation/Arbitration Program.

-General Motors of Canada Limited

-has committed to binding arbitration

-of owner disputes involving

-factory-related vehicle service

-before the arbiter.
+Owners: In the event that you do not feel your concerns have been addressed after following the procedure outlined in Steps One and Two.
+General Motors of Canada Limited wants you to be aware of its participation in a no-charge Mediation/Arbitration Program.
+General Motors of Canada Limited has committed to binding arbitration of owner disputes involving factory-related vehicle service claims.
+The program provides for the review of the facts involved by an impartial third party arbiter, and may include an informal hearing before the arbiter.
 The program is designed so that the entire dispute settlement process, from the time you file your complaint to the final decision, should be completed in about 70 days.
-We believe our impartial program offers advantages over courts in most jurisdictions free of charge.
+We believe our impartial program offers advantages over courts in most jurisdictions because it is informal, guick, and free of charge.